Bert Boyson, a brilliant mind, a boundless heart-

 A funeral service will be held at B’nai Israel Synagogue, 444 Main St North, Southbury on Thursday January 23, 2020 at 11 am.
 Burial will be held at Farband Cemetery in Morris, CT.

-To send flowers to Bertrand's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bertrand Boyson, please visit our floral store.